What is Industrial Engineering?

 What kind of jobs do UMass IEs get?

-The graduating BSIEOR class of 2016 joined a variety of industries ranging from consulting to aerospace and the Department of Veteran Affairs.
+Recent UMass Industrial Engineering graduates joined a variety of industries ranging from consulting to aerospace, manufacturing, logistics, energy, food and beverage, and healthcare.
 Their median starting salary was $67,000, with top salaries over $80,000.

 What do IEs do?

 - As a logistics consultant, you may help a company decide what the best location for a new warehouse is, or the routes delivery trucks should follow to minimize costs.

 - As a management engineer in a hospital, you may help doctors and nurses make the best use of their time in treating patients.
 You may also design procedures for optimal use of medical facilities to help bring the cost of healthcare down.

 - As an ergonomist in a television manufacturing plant, you may change the tools workers use to assemble televisions to reduce the risk of repetitive stress injuries.

 - As a quality engineer for a public gas and electric company, you may improve customer satisfaction by designing a process to schedule service calls around the availability of the customer.